 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Machinery fills the bottles with liquid.
-Button 2: Drilling rigs are constructed Button 3: Customer's travel to shops and restaurants to buy plastic bottles.
+Button 1: Machines fill plastic bottles with liquid.
+Button 2: Oil drilling rigs are constructed, installed and run.
+Button 3: Customers travel to shops and restaurants to buy plastic bottles.
 [X]

 Slide 11